fylgja/site/src/components/details.md

 So no extra steps are needed.
 And the details element wil look relativity the same as the browser default.

-The sole reason that the style should be changable for many purposes.
+The sole reason that the style should be changeable for many purposes.
 Think a sub menu toggle or a accordion.

 ## Config